octree-nn/ocnn-pytorch/README.md

 [SparseConvNet](https://openaccess.thecvf.com/content_cvpr_2018/papers/Graham_3D_Semantic_Segmentation_CVPR_2018_paper.pdf),
 [MinkowskiNet](https://openaccess.thecvf.com/content_CVPR_2019/papers/Choy_4D_Spatio-Temporal_ConvNets_Minkowski_Convolutional_Neural_Networks_CVPR_2019_paper.pdf),
 and [SpConv](https://github.com/traveller59/spconv).
-The key difference is that our O-CNN uses the `octree` to index the sparse voxels, while these 3 works use the `Hash Table`.
+The key difference is that our O-CNN uses `octrees` to index the sparse voxels, while these 3 works use `Hash Tables`.
+However, I believe that `octrees` may be the right choice for sparse convolution.
+With `octrees`, I can implement the sparse convolution with pure PyTorch.
+More importantly, with `octrees`, I can also build efficient transformers for 3D data -- [OctFormer](https://github.com/octree-nn/octformer), which is almost impossible with `Hash Tables`.

 Our O-CNN is published in SIGGRAPH 2017, SparseConvNet is published in CVPR 2018, and MinkowskiNet is published in